misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-70">Placing color stops every 10 percent</Figures>

-As we saw previously, since the last color stop comes before the end of the gradient line, its color (violet) is carried through to the end of the gradient.
+As we saw previously, since the last color stop comes before the end of the gradient line, its color (`violet`) is carried through to the end of the gradient.
 These stops are a bit more spread out than the 25-pixel example we saw earlier, but otherwise things happen in more or less the same way.

 In cases where some color stops have position values and others don’t, the stops without positions are evenly distributed between the ones that do.
-Consider the fol‐
+Consider the following:
-lowing:

 ```css
 #spectrum {